flagbit/shopware-maintenance/README.md

 ### Install/Uninstall apps

 The file `config/apps.php` defines which Shopware apps should be enabled or disabled.

+> [!CAUTION]
-While installing the plugins the command will accept all permissions and hosts.
+> While installing the plugins the command will accept all permissions and hosts.

 **Example**